dcsil/B2ST-App/README.md

         - Can also schedule a text in a range of 20 min after and 7 days from now
         - Click submit.
 If all texts send without error, you will see a green alert popup.
     - If you have sent some texts, you can click on "refresh" on the below table and should see some rows show up.

+## Stripe Authentication:
+Note: You do not need to create a Stripe account to subscribe.
+This section is only for developers that wish to contribute!
+- Create a Stripe account.
+The Stripe API uses API keys to authenticate requests.
+You can view and manage your API keys in the Stripe Dashboard.

+- Test mode secret keys have the prefix sk_test_ and live mode secret keys have the prefix sk_live_.
+Use your API key by setting it in the initial configuration of stripe.
+The Node.js library will then automatically send this key in each request.
+You can update this API key to your own key by replacing /server/.env STRIPE_SEC string.

+## Subscription
+- Login as a valid user, or register as a new one.
+- Click on Plans button at the left navbar.
+- Choose a desired plan.
+You will be redirect to Payment page.
+This page is supported by Stripe.
+- Check whether the email and the price is correct.
+If so, use 4242 4242 4242 4242 as test visa card to pay.
+- By clicking Subscribe button, if this payment is sucess, you wiil be redirect to main page and there will be a updated paln shown on top right corner of you dashboard.